Terms and conditions

 - ensure the integrity of all data submitted

-- act as the first point of contact for all issues related to accessing e-AQA services
+- act as the first point of contact for all issues related to accessing e-AQA and Centre Services

 8.9.
-AQA reserves the right in its absolute discretion to refuse an application to register for, or to remove access to, e-AQA and to temporarily or indefinitely suspend any user.
+AQA reserves the right in its absolute discretion to refuse an application to register for, or to remove access to, e-AQA and Centre Services and to temporarily or indefinitely suspend any user.

 8.10.
-The Centre is responsible for ensuring that users have sufficient skills to access the e-AQA services that have been made available to them.
+The Centre is responsible for ensuring that users have sufficient skills to access the e-AQA and Centre Services facilities that have been made available to them.

 8.11.
-Users agree not to use or permit another to use e-AQA:
+Users agree not to use or permit another to use e-AQA or Centre Services:

 - to upload or post e-mail, transmit or otherwise make available any content that is unreliable and misleading, unlawful, harmful, threatening, abusive, harassing, tortuous, defamatory, vulgar, obscene, libellous, invasive of another's privacy, infringes a third party's intellectual property rights, hateful, or racially, ethnically or otherwise considered by us in our absolute discretion to be objectionable or unlawful